familyfriendlymikey/mpv-cut/README.md

 ## Config

-You can configure settings by creating a `config.lua` file in the same directory as `main.lua`.
+You can configure settings by creating a `config.lua` file in `~/.config/mpv-cut` or in the same directory as `main.lua`.

 You can include or omit any of the following: